zsk4/WhillansCatalogPaper/README.md

 # WhillansCatalogPaper

 Code used to process GNSS data and create figures in Katz, Siegfried, and Padman, 2025, currently in review.
-GNSS Data associated with this repository is available at Zenodo DOI.
+GNSS Data associated with this repository is available to reviewers and will be made public before publication.
 > [!WARNING]
 > This repository is still actively undergoing revisions in preparation for paper publication